• Skip to primary navigation

 Leave each snowman to dry for the same amount of time.

-How could you test how strong your snowman is?
+Think about how to test how strong your snowman is.
 Try holding it up from the top marshmallow to see if it stays stuck together.

 Marshmallow snowman for a Christmas STEM challenge